kfl/readbits/README.md

 What is it?
 ===========

 Example code showing how to use the ByteString library to work with binary data in Haskell.
+The code reads in a file as a ByteString, translate the ByteString to an internal datatype, `[Bit]`, transform the list of bits, re-packs it as a list of bytes, and write the list of bytes to a file.

 How to build
 ------------